Ambient 1: Music for Airports: Recording and composition

-All tracks were composed by Eno except "1/1", which was co-composed by Eno with former Soft Machine drummer and vocalist Robert Wyatt and with producer Rhett Davies.
+Eno began work on Music for Airports while producing the 1977 David Bowie album Low in Berlin.
+In the studio of the German producer Conny Plank, he recorded individual notes sung by three female German singers.
+After returning to England, Eno recorded Fred Firth on guitar and Robert Wyatt on piano.
+Eno turned the recordings into tape loops.
+Eno said the album was "conceived as deliberately austere and unemotional" and "was essentially made by machines".

-Music for Airports makes use of spliced tape loops.
-Recalling its creation, Eno said it was "conceived as deliberately austere and unemotional" and "was essentially made by machines".
-He began work during the creation of David Bowie's Low.
 With regards to their instrumentation, dynamic range, timbre, harmony, tonality and texture, the tracks are confining and feature a "contained repertory of pitches, gestural shapes, and motivic content that lasts throughout its entirety".
 Variations of timbre are seen when comparing the tracks, such as the warm "1/1" contrasting with the cold and dark "1/2".
 They are without backing rhythms and instead irregular repetition.

-He has stated a connection to death.
-Not wanting it to be "all bright and cheerful", Eno, a self-proclaimed "nervous flyer", considered the feelings that arise from being at an airport, including the supposed mortality salience and hoped the album would bring solace: "Really, it’s music to resign you to the possibility of death".
+Eno has stated a connection to death.
+Not wanting it to be "all bright and cheerful", Eno, a self-proclaimed "nervous flyer", considered the feelings that arise from being at an airport, including the supposed mortality salience and hoped the album would bring solace: "Really, it's music to resign you to the possibility of death".
 John L. Waters described the album as a "logical progression from the work of the experimental and systems-based 'serious' musicians (John White, Gavin Bryars, Christopher Hobbs, Michael Parsons, Michael Nyman) that Eno recorded and championed for his label Obscure".
 David Stubbs noted similarities to the work of Erik Satie.